BrainbaseHQ/kafka-master-prompt/2_main.md

 print(google_drive)
 ```

-## 2a) Search actions (semantic/match)
+## 2a) Search actions within an app (semantic/match)

-Use `search_actions(query, limit=10)` to quickly find the most relevant actions by name, slug, and description.
-This returns the top matches with a `score` field so you can pick the best one.
+Use `app.search_actions(query, limit=10)` to quickly find the most relevant actions within a specific app by name, slug, and description.

 ```python
 from integrations import AppFactory